 Policy Position on VIN Replacement and Assignment Systems

-The American Association of Motor Vehicle Administrators encourages jurisdictions to adopt the following principles to promote uniform Vehicle Identification Number (VIN) replacement and assignment.
-AAMVA is concerned about counterfeiting and fraudulent use of VINs.
+The American Association of Motor Vehicle Administrators encourages jurisdictions to adopt the following principles to promote uniform Vehicle Identification Number (VIN) replacement and assignment to deter counterfeiting and fraudulent use of VINs.

 1. Jurisdiction issued VINs should be a minimum of 7 characters.